APPLICATIONS FOR SEPTEMBER 2021 START ARE NOW OPEN

-Heronsgate Primary School, working with Royal Greenwich Teaching School Alliance, is now taking a leading role in co-ordinating teacher training.
+Heronsgate Primary School (rated Outstanding by Ofsted in March 2019), working with Royal Greenwich Teaching School Alliance, is now taking a leading role in co-ordinating teacher training.

 Across our alliance we are hosting a number of School Direct places each year in partnership with the University of Greenwich (rated Outstanding by Ofsted in December 2016).
 This path into teaching is a great way to gain the qualifications and practical skills you need to become a teacher.